-- AUPED 262 Sport, Physical Activity, and the Body: Historical Perspectives - AUPED 368 History of Sport in Canada - · AUPED 369 The Modern Olympic Games - AUPED 469 Sport and Canadian Popular Culture
+- · AUPED 360 Hockey: Culture and Commerce

+- · AUPED 368 History of Sport in Canada

+- · AUPED 369 The Modern Olympic Games

+- AUPED 469 Sport and Canadian Popular Culture

-- · AUPED 184 Introduction to Outdoor Education Snowshoeing - AUPED 283 Introduction to Outdoor Education Backpacking - AUPED 284 Introduction to Outdoor Education Canoeing - AUPED 285 Introduction to Ski Touring
+- AUPED 184 Introduction to Outdoor Education Snowshoeing - AUPED 283 Introduction to Outdoor Education Backpacking - AUPED 284 Introduction to Outdoor Education Canoeing - · AUPED 285 Introduction to Ski Touring

-- · AUPED 281 Explorations of the Canadian North - · AUPED 286 Outdoor Education and Leadership - AUPED 388 Arctic Canoe Expedition
+- · AUPED 281 Explorations of the Canadian North - · AUPED 286 Outdoor Education and Leadership - · AUPED 388 Arctic Canoe Expedition

-- It is strongly recommended that a student take AUPAC 225 and/or AUPAC 326 from ★9 in AUPAC (Physical Activity Courses), above. - It is strongly recommended that a student take AUPED 383 and AUPED 389 in the third or fourth year. - 3.
-Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
-AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy. - A student should consider including one or more of AUGEO 120, AUGEO 230, AUGEO 231, AUGEO 320, AUGEO 324, AUBIO 253, AUBIO 353. - 5.
-Some courses are offered in alternate years only..
+- It is strongly recommended that a student take AUPAC 326 from ★9 in AUPAC (Physical Activity Courses), above. - It is strongly recommended that a student take AUPED 383 and AUPED 389 in the third or fourth year. - Although not required in the major, AUPED 216 is recommended for those Physical Education students who are seeking a BSc degree.
+AUPED 215 and AUPED 216 are recommended for other students who intend to complete a degree in Physical Therapy, Occupational Therapy, or an Advanced Certificate in Athletic Therapy. - A student should consider including one or more of AUBIO 253, AUENV 120, AUGEO 230, AUGEO 231, AUGEO 320, AUGEO 324. - 5.
+Some courses are offered in alternate years only. - No more than 18 junior credits in Physical Activity courses and Physical Education courses combined may be counted towards the Physical Education - Outdoor Education major.

 - AUPED 112 Structural Human Anatomy

+- AUPED 184 Introduction to Outdoor Education Snowshoeing

 - ★3 AUPAC 100-199.

-- · AUPED 184 Introduction to Outdoor Education Snowshoeing